Everyone knows that wages are taxed by the federal government, but Uncle Sam has a far-reaching definition of “taxable income.”

 An example from the IRS:

 “You’re a self-employed attorney who performs legal services for a client, a small corporation.
 The corporation gives you shares of its stock as payment for your services.
-You must include the fair market value of the shares in your income on Schedule C (Form 1040) or Schedule C-EZ (Form 1040) in the year you receive them.”
+You must include the fair market value of the shares in your income on Schedule C (Form 1040 or 1040-SR) in the year you receive them.”

 How many of these things did you realize were taxable?
 Let us know by commenting below or on our Facebook page.